Why do you need to shutdown computer remotely?

 Part 2.
 Start remote control on the client computer

 Step 1.
 The client computer doesn’t need any configuration.
 Just search for Remote Desktop Connection in the Search box.
 And then open it.

 Step 2.
 Enter the IP address and user name in the Remote Desktop Connection interface to achieve connection (if you don’t know what your computer’s IP address and user name are, follow the tutorial below).

 Step 3.
-After you’ve achieved connection successfully, you could see the screen of the remote computer.
-Click the Windows logo in the lower left corner, and then click Shut down to turn off the remote computer.
+After you’ve achieved the connection successfully, you could see the screen of the remote computer.
+Click the Windows logo in the lower-left corner, and then click Shut down to turn off the remote computer.

 Why does the remote shutdown of the computer fail?

 Some of you may still not shut down the computer remotely after following the above steps.
 This may be caused by the following reasons:

 - The domain administrator has developed a group policy to prevent a remote shutdown.

 - Remote management or $ADMIN sharing is disabled.